zuoxingdong/academic-kickstart/content/authors/admin/_index.md

 # TODO: Xingdong Zuo is ...a machine learning engineer in where...
 ---
-He holds a M.Sc. degree in Machine Learning from University of Freiburg.
-His research interests include causal inference, counterfactual reasoning and model-based planning in reinforcement learning.
+I completed my M.Sc. degree in Machine Learning at the University of Freiburg.
+My research interests include causal inference, counterfactual reasoning, and model-based planning in reinforcement learning.

-He is also interested in applying machine learning techniques to optimize well-being including preventive healthcare and mental health.
+I am also interested in applying machine learning techniques to optimize well-being, in particular preventive healthcare and mental health.